CoderSales/AI-Research-Project-Referencing-Program/README.md

 - Output: Reference

+- How it works:
+  - main.py calls a couple python files in the root directory like date.py and imports folders files and functions from lines folder
+    - one file either author.py or journal.py
+      was used to develop functionality
+      of going through a line of the BibTex.bib file
+      searching for a starting element
+      stripping this
+      and returning the relevant substring
+      then this was copied and edited
+      to add different functionality for the
+      various parts of the reference
+      main assembles these
+      and prints reference

 - Next step : Trying to replace author first name with initial and dot in author string from author line